Housing AMPLIFICATION

-Following months seeking out many different voices and sharing views on the topic of housing with our online community and housing experts, on 22-23 February 2025, AMPLIFY convened an in-person, nation-first housing deliberation.
-A 2-day event where 100 randomly-selected Australians, representing the Australian community at large, came together to find uncommon ground on housing reform, and uncover unexpected solutions to help Australians get a fair go at housing affordability, housing choice and housing security.
+After months of online engagement with our community and housing experts — sharing different views on the housing crisis and seeking out the best solutions —AMPLIFY convened a nation-first housing deliberation.
+100 Australians, randomly selected to be a microcosm of Australia came together to find uncommon ground on housing reform and uncover unexpected solutions to help Australians get a fair go at housing affordability, housing choice and housing security.

 We had every generation covered from Baby Boomers to Gen Z. We had a complete mix of political views, housing status and backgrounds.
 We had people who have experienced homelessness.
 We had tenants and we had landlords.
-We had reform experts and we had reform challengers.
+We experts advocating for reforms and we had experts challenging reforms.

 These people had never met before - on any given day, their paths might never cross.
-But in just 48 hours, new friendships were made, powerful stories were shared, and perspectives shifted.
+But over two powerful days, new friendships were made, powerful stories were shared, and perspectives shifted.
 People walked in with strong views, and walked out with even stronger understanding.

 Investors and renters actually listened to each other.
 YIMBYs and NIMBYs found uncommon ground.
 Boomers now see what Gen Z is up against, while Gen Z has a whole new respect for the generations before them.